Are you having troubles selling your art? I know the struggle.

 Take the time and ask yourself what makes your work different?
 How can you evolve and push your style?

 5. Your customer service sucks.

-If you are interacting with the community, you should try to be nice and accommodating.
-If people message you on Instagram or Facebook, make sure to reply.
-If someone buys a piece of art, show appreciation.
+If you are interacting with the community, you should try to be professional and receptive.
+Also, if people message you on Instagram or Facebook, make sure to reply to inquiries.
 Treat all customer interactions like a relationship.
 Even if a sale isn’t involved, no matter how insignificant a single interaction may seem, treat it with care.

 6. You’re advertising to the wrong market.

 I wish it worked like this, but you can’t just advertise to anyone who likes art and hope to capture sales.
 You need to narrow your focus as you develop your style.
 If you paint realistic landscapes, showing your work at a Pop Art event will likely be disappointing for you, right?
 The audience is all wrong.